CatalystCode/project-fortis/project-fortis-pipeline/docs/admin-settings.md

 | name                | Keyword in the site's default language. |
 | name_{language}     | Keyword translated to the site's supported language. |

-### Adding Keywords with Excel then Translating them to a Supported Language
+### Adding Keywords with Excel then translating them to a supported language

 To add keywords quickly, you can copy keyword categories and keywords from `excel`, then paste them into the corresponding columns of the watchlist table.
-To get keyword translations in a supported languages, check the rows you would like translations for and then press the button `translate selection(s)`.

 For example, in Excel you may have: